 I’ve loved Boseman in his survey of American Civil Rights heroes (Jackie Robinson in “42,” Thurgood Marshall in “Marshall”) and in his larger-than-life turn as James Brown in “Get On Up.”
 Here, he’s well-cast but somewhat unchallenged.

 Oscar winner Lupita Nyong’o brings a radiant, competitive spark to her scenes with him, playing the Panther’s “ex” who happens to be the country’s most brilliant spy.
 Gurira and Wright dazzle, and Angela Bassett brings her regal presence to the Queen Mother.
 For all the fussing and fighting and grudge-settling among the guys, the women pretty much steal the picture.
 Jordan?
 All haircut, street “Creed” sneer and muscles.
-He The character called for more and Malcolm X, a lot less sneer and a lot more polish and intellect.
+The character called for more of a Malcolm X turn, a lot less sneer and a lot more polish and intellect.
 This guy’s a one-dimensional villain treated as such by the Wakandans.

-You can praise “Black Panther” for being a movie that embraces vast corners of the American and global audience that such movies have neglected, praise it for being, like “Wonder Woman,” a movie of its moment, a genre picture whose demographic and political time have come.
+You can praise “Black Panther” for being a movie that embraces vast corners of the American and global audience through the simple act of “representation,” something comic book movies have neglecte.
+You can praise it for being, like “Wonder Woman,” a movie of its moment, a genre picture whose demographic and political time have come.

 But whatever its cultural significance, it’s just passable entertainment, a noble attempt at waxing mythical that never, for one second, delivers that out-of-body giddiness that makes popcorn pictures of its ilk burst to life.